-Patients who have Bell’s palsy should go to the emergency room immediately and get evaluated.
-The typical studies that need to be performed depending on the physician evaluation include laboratory testing for Lyme disease, thyroid function test, HIV and hepatitis.
-A complete neurologic and ear, nose, and throat evaluation needs to be done.
-If there are any questions, an ENT specialist or a facial nerve specialist need to be consulted to make sure that there is no other cause of the facial paralysis other than the Bell’s palsy.
-Occasionally, a tearing test function, computed tomography (CT scan) and magnetic resonance imaging (MRI) exam may need to be done to rule out other causes of facial paralysis.
+Patients who experience sudden facial paralysis should go to the emergency room immediately and be evaluated for Bell’s palsy.
+The typical studies that need to be performed include laboratory testing for Lyme disease, thyroid function test, HIV and hepatitis.
+A complete neurologic and ear, nose and throat evaluation needs to be done as well.
+If there are any questions, an ENT specialist or a facial nerve specialist needs to be consulted to make sure that there is no other cause of the facial paralysis other than the Bell’s palsy.
+Occasionally, a tearing test function, computed tomography (CT scan) and magnetic resonance imaging (MRI) exam may be completed to identify the root causes of facial paralysis.
 An electromyography or electroneurography (ENoG) may need to be performed in patients with severe cases of facial paralysis who are believed to have Bell’s palsy.
-Many physicians and internists do not have significant knowledge about facial paralysis and Bell’s palsy and hence may not perform adequate tests.
-So please make sure that you are evaluated at some point within that first three weeks by a facial never specialist or an ear, nose and throat specialist.

 Please contact the Facial Paralysis Institute on the right hand side of this page if you have any further questions about finding a specialist in your area.

-- Vestibular test to make sure that the nerve balance is intact.
+- Vestibular test to see if the nerve balance is intact.

-- A CT scan of the neck and temporal bone to rule out any tumors or trauma to the area.
+- CT scan of the neck and temporal bone to evaluate any tumors or trauma.

 Botox for Bell's Palsy

-Botox is one of the most effective treatments for patients with bell's palsy, partial facial paralysis and synkinesis.
+Botox injections are one of the most effective treatments for patients with Bell's palsy, partial facial paralysis and synkinesis.
 The neuromodulator relaxes the hyperactive muscles and can temporarily restore some facial symmetry and improve appearance.
-Please read our report/press release on Botox and it's effects in Bell's Palsy treatment to learn more.

 Below is an image of a Bell's palsy patient before and after Botox for Bell's palsy treatment with Dr. Azizzadeh.